Perth And Kinross

 I offer online text-based counselling by email and instant messaging / chat.
 At the moment I live in Italy and so can't offer face to face appointments in the UK.

-Whatever the reason that you’ve found my profile, therapy can probably help you feel better, or help you get in touch with your emotions.
+Whatever the reason that you’ve decided to look for a counsellor, therapy can probably help you feel better, or help you get in touch with your emotions.
 Often the changes you make may be small, but can still significantly improve your life.

 You can end the counselling relationship at any time, but it is usually helpful if we discuss the ending first – especially if we have been working together for some time.